 ILAG’s website www.ilag.org.uk is a member based facility containing information on all aspects of ILAG’s activities and industry issues and developments.

-ILAG members receive regular communications, by email, on a wide variety of industry issues and EU developments as well as information about ILAG activities and events.
+ILAG members receive regular communications, by email, on a wide variety of industry issues and BREXIT developments as well as information about ILAG activities and events.

 Our Twitter feed is @UK_ILAG.